Proof (album): Music and lyrical content

 Disc one opens with "Born Singer", a hip-hop and R&B track that samples American rapper J. Cole's "Born Sinner".
 The band reworked the original version to include their lyrics, ad-libs, and production.
-"Yet To Come (The Most Beautiful Moment)," the album's lead single, follows next.
-An alternative hip-hop track co-written by RM, J-Hope, and Suga, longtime producer Pdogg, and American artists Max and Dan Gleyzer, the song's lyrics simultaneously reflect on the band's past while looking towards the future.
-It contains references to songs such as the band's own "Young Forever" (from 2016's The Most Beautiful Moment in Life: Young Forever) and Kanye West's "Touch The Sky".
+"Yet to Come (The Most Beautiful Moment)", the album's lead single, follows next.
+An alternative hip-hop track co-written by RM, J-Hope, Suga, longtime producer Pdogg, and American artists Max and Dan Gleyzer, the song's lyrics simultaneously reflect on the band's past while looking towards the future.
+It contains references to songs such as the band's own "Young Forever" (from 2016's The Most Beautiful Moment in Life: Young Forever) and Kanye West's "Touch the Sky".
 The production is laid-back, with striking background synths and old-school hip-hop beats from the early 2000s.

 Disc two comprises solo and sub-unit tracks, including the new song "Run BTS".
 A hip-hop/rock track, it features a "thrumming" repetitive guitar riff, and low-key growls of J-Hope, Suga, and RM are heard during the pre-chorus.
-The song highlights in particular Suga's complex rapping style while showcasing Jimin, V, Jungkook, and Jin's expert vocal abilities, as the singers "deliver some of the most soaring falsettos".
+The song highlights in particular Suga's complex rapping style while showcasing Jimin, V, Jungkook and Jin's expert vocal abilities, as the singers "deliver some of the most soaring falsettos".
 Lyrically, the band voice their support for each another and expound on their attitude towards outside influences throughout the three-and-a-half-minute-long track.
-The band's Korean name, Bangtan Sonyeondan, is referenced in lines where the members talk about the seven of them running "bulletproof."
+The band's Korean name, Bangtan Sonyeondan, is referenced in lines where the members talk about the seven of them running "bulletproof".

-The third disc is a mixture of 11 demos, two new songs—exclusive to the physical version of the album, and one previously-shelved track.
+The third disc is a mixture of 11 demos, two new songs—exclusive to the physical version of the album, and one previously shelved track.
 The first of the two new songs is the disc's second track, "Young Love", a collaborative traditional R&B song by RM and Jungkook.
 The other is track four, "Quotation Mark", by RM, J-Hope, and Jungkook, which has a retro beat similar in vigor to BTS' 2013 song "Like", from the 2 Cool 4 Skool single album.
 The lyrics feature numerous allusions to past songs by the band.
-J-Hope's stanza is a replica of his verse from "BTS Cypher: Pt.3-Killer" while other tunes evoke "Love Maze" and "Hold Me Tight."
-The album's final song, "For Youth," opens with an audio sample from the band's 2019 concert at Wembley Stadium in London, of 90,000 fans singing along to "Young Forever".
+J-Hope's stanza is a replica of his verse from "BTS Cypher: Pt.3-Killer" while other tunes evoke "Love Maze" and "Hold Me Tight".
+The album's final song, "For Youth", opens with an audio sample from the band's 2019 concert at Wembley Stadium in London, of 90,000 fans singing along to "Young Forever".
 The song includes a trap beat, rag piano played slowly, and the mellow sounds of a soul band.
 The lyrics frequently allude to "Spring Day", "Epilogue: Young Forever", "Friends", and various trials the band faced during the previous nine years.